ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 ## Caveonix RiskForesight
 {: #vrw-dualregion-design-caveonix}

 The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a Caveonix RiskForesight all-in-one appliance in both the protected region and the recovery region.
-In the dual region design only the recovery region appliance is used, and is reconfigured so that the protected region vCenter, NSX-T manager, and HyTrust CloudControl are configured as Asset Repositories.
+In the dual region design only the recovery region appliance is used, and is reconfigured so that the protected region vCenter, NSX-T manager, and Entrust CloudControl are configured as Asset Repositories.
 The use of a single instance of Caveonix RiskForesight to manage compliance and cyberrisk across both the protected and recovery regions allows a single view of all environments.
 By placing the single instance of Caveonix RiskForesight in the recovery region, that instance is available when in DR invocation without any DR activities.

 vSphere HA provides availability of the RiskForesight instance and for business resiliency.
 For image-level backups of the VM, configure and store them in the recovery region of the Veeam Repository server.
 Configure a Veeam backup copy job to copy the backup to the protected site so you can provide an off-site copy of the backup.

 If you are using Caveonix RiskForesight to manage compliance and cyberrisk of the workload VMs, review the scaling of the RiskForesight instance.
 Replace the all-in-one deployment with the appropriate deployment to match the availability and retention requirements.
 For more information, see [Deployment models for Caveonix RiskForesight](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix-deploy).

-## HyTrust CloudControl
+## Entrust CloudControl
 {: #vrw-dualregion-design-htcc}

-The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a HyTrust CloudControl cluster in both the protected region and the recovery region.
-HyTrust CloudControl clusters enable service isolation per regions so that each region is considered to be independent.
+The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a Entrust CloudControl cluster in both the protected region and the recovery region.
+Entrust CloudControl clusters enable service isolation per regions so that each region is considered to be independent.
 This behavior does not impact licensing, as licenses are supplied on a per-host basis.

-CloudControl supports the following backups:
+Entrust CloudControl supports the following backups:
 * Appliance configuration backups by using the `asc backup` CLI command, to local storage or SCP or NFS targets.
 * Full snapshot-based backups or clones by using VMware or third-party tools.